University of Michigan doctor selected as next dean for Carle Illinois College of Medicine

 “I'm definitely going to be rooting for the Illini,” Cohen said.

-Cohen serves as professor of surgery and pharmacology at the University of Michigan, and directs the Medical School Pathway of Excellence in Innovation and Entrepreneurship.
-He’s also the director of endocrine surgery research and innovation chief at UM’s Rogel Cancer Center.
+Cohen serves as professor of surgery and pharmacology at the University of Michigan and directs the Medical School Pathway of Excellence in Innovation and Entrepreneurship.
+He’s also the director of endocrine surgery research and innovation chief at the university’s Rogel Cancer Center.

 “I’ve been working in the area of medical innovation and entrepreneurship and education for many years,” Cohen said.
 “When you’re in this space, especially in the medical community, you hear about different opportunities people are trying in the other areas of the country.”

-He heard about plans for Carle’s engineering-focused college of medicine back when it was announced in 2015, and after inaugural dean King Li announced his retirement in 2021, he was “excited” to learn of the opening.
+He heard about plans for the UI’s engineering-focused medical school when it was announced in 2015, and after inaugural Dean King Li announced his retirement in 2021, he was “excited” to learn of the opening.

-Other things to know: he got his bachelor’s in chemical engineering and medical degree from Washington University in St. Louis.
-He’s a golfer and a musician — trumpet, and a bit of singing, he said.
+Cohen earned his bachelor’s in chemical engineering and medical degree from Washington University in St. Louis.
+He’s also a golfer and a musician — trumpet and a bit of singing, he said.

 He’s visited campus several times during the interview process, and has met one-on-one with the current interim dean, Dr. Uretz Oliphant.